tonoy30/mortar/README.md

+# The Mortar Programming Language

-# Expressed as a list of features, Mortar has the following:
+## Expressed as a list of features, Mortar has the following:

 -   C-like syntax
 -   variable bindings